What do engineers do? Many folks think they just create cool gadgets, but their work is incredibly diverse and often cloaked in mystery.

 5) Startup of a completed project

-- Do the turbine and generator work?
+- Do the turbine and generator function properly?

-- Do all generator alarms trigger properly?
+- Do all the generator alarms trigger correctly?

 - Do all the pipe valves open and close when commanded?